mdelventhal/mattdelventhal.com/content/project/technician_route/index.md

 In the [original Gurobi example](https://gurobi.github.io/modeling-examples/technician_routing_scheduling/technician_routing_scheduling.html#Model-Formulation "model formulation"), the problem was formalized in a slightly different way from what I have done here.
 It ends up producing an instantiated model with fewer variables and constraints, and Gurobi reports that it executed from start finish in a fraction of a second.

+## In conclusion

+Here we have seen that there are at least three ways to implement a solver for this problem.
+All of them find a solution in an acceptably short period of time, at least for the simple base scenario we have tested here.